Finding the best golf shoes for your pronation - under, neutral and overpronation

 Summary – key takeaways

-Selecting your best shoes for your golf game is a straightforward way to boost golf comfort, stability, and performance.
+Selecting your best shoes for your golf game is another way to boost golf comfort, stability, and performance.

 Select shoes providing structured stability, enhanced arch support, and consider adding orthotics for additional customization.